Alex-czh/brain_fus/README.md

 # brain_fus
-This is the code for fUS on clinical use.
+This is a code for fUS on clinical use.